AdriannaGmz/mujoco_kuka/README.md

 ```
 * execute `./simulate` from bin

 Export of the path has to be done in every bash where compilation is required.
 To make a permanent link,
 * either write the export line in the startup files `~/.bashrc)` , or
 * if the library is not conflicting with any other library then put into one of standard library path (e.g. /lib,/usr/lib)

+---

-## Mujoco-Py wrapper
+## mujoco-py: the wrapper for python
+### regular instructions, not for my Asus Ubuntu
 In my installation (Asus Ubuntu 16.04), when tried the regular instructions from the [webpage](https://github.com/openai/mujoco-py):

 ```sh